Dalits in Bihar: Forms of atrocities

 In the feudal society of rural Bihar, the lower castes were dehumanised, as indicated by the available records of the initial decades after independence.
 Author Kalyan Mukherjee's account of the Bhojpur region (a stronghold of Naxalism in Bihar), points towards the dual challenge of wages and honour in front of the lower castes, who were subjected to the tyrannical attitude of the upper-caste landlords, primarily belonging to Rajput and Bhumihar castes.
 Mukherjee elaborates that the landlords were not only involved in the sexual exploitation of the lower caste women, but they also treated the lower castes in inhumane manner.
 According to Mukherjee, sitting in front of the landlord, on the cot, even in front of their own houses, and wearing a clean dhoti was also considered as a challenge to the authority of the upper-castes.
 The existence of the practices like Dola Pratha— the custom in which the newly wed Dalit bride was forced to spend her first night with the Rajput and Bhumihar landlord of her locality— also points towards the dehumanisation of the Dalits, under the socio-political dominance of the upper-castes.

-Origin of Dola Pratha

-The accurate period of origin of "Dola pratha" can't be ascertained due to lack of records, but it became a part of "cultural practice", and the landed classes made it their privilege, leading to sexual exploitation of the Dalit girls.
-In this custom, the newly wed Dalit bride is forced to spend her first night with her local landlord.
-The word "Dola" literally means Palanquin.
-The origin of "Dola custom" is traced back to the legend of Mahteen Mata.
-The existence of a temple of Mahteen Mata in the Shahabad district of Bihar, is testimonial to the existence of this custom.